samuelroland/dme/docs/paradigm-analysis-report.typ

 }
 ```

-If we look at the generate code in intermediate step (MIR or Mid-level Intermediate Representation), by running `rustc -Z unpretty="mir" src/main.rs` with the nightly compiler, we get this:
+If we look at the code display of the internal representation MIR (Mid-level Intermediate Representation), by running `rustc -Z unpretty="mir" src/main.rs` with the nightly compiler, we get this:
 ```rust
 fn main() -> () {
     let mut _0: ();